JoshuaC02/UoA-Capstone-Project/README.md

 ## Project Description

 MarkerMatch is a web application designed to streamline the process of gathering markers for the computer science department at the University of Auckland.
-It unites students, course coordinators and marker coordinators into one platform.
-Students can see a catalogue of courses which they can apply to become markers for.
-Course coordinators can edit the course requirements (of courses for which they are responsible); and marker coordinators have no restrictions.
-They can see each application, as well as, being able to add, remove and edit each course in the system.
+It unites students, course coordinators, and marker coordinators into one platform.
+Students can see a catalog of courses that they can apply to become markers for.
+Course coordinators can edit the course requirements (of courses they are responsible for); marker coordinators have no restrictions.
+They can see each application as well as be able to add, remove, and edit each course in the system.

 ## Planning